jjchoi08/jjchoi08.github.io/_posts/2017-3-5-Fifth_Post.md

 #### Next Steps

 There are many things left to be done!
-I will need to make the functions I wrote into a Python packages or Flask app so it looks more like a real recommendation engine.
+I will need to rewrite the functions I wrote as Python packages or Flask app so it looks more like a real recommendation engine.
 Then, I am going to post t-sne and LDA and NMF topic modeling, which I did not include in this post.
-This sould be an interesting visualization.
+It sould be an interesting visualization.

 Besides text learning, I still have so many things I want to do with the Yelp Challenge data.
 I would like to do a deeper EDA on all cities, create a classification model on star reviews based on text, then finally work with 2000+ images for an object recognition (deep learning!).